 5. Create a Squeeze Page

-An opt-in box in your sidebar isn’t enough.
+An opt-in box in your sidebar isn’t enough for the best mailing list.
 Create a stand-alone squeeze page for your free offer.
 Use this space to entice your readers and explain the benefits of signing up for your list.
 Talk about the highlights of your offer and make sure to add a call-to-action and signup box.
 What’s the added benefit of using a squeeze page?
 People much prefer them over popups.

 This is your chance to really sell your reader so use bullet lists, testimonials and social proof.
 Make the page useful and tailored specifically for them.